MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/java-adapters/java-sql-adapter.md

 `@DELETE` (for `HTTP DELETE`) is used together with the resource ID in the `@Path`, to delete a user.

 ## Results
-Use the testing techniques described in the [Creating Java and JavaScript Adapters](../../#testing-adapters) tutorial.
+Use the testing techniques described in the [Testing and Debugging Adapters](../../testing-and-debugging-adapters) tutorial.

 ## Sample application
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/JavaAdapters) the MobileFirst project.